Vincit/multi-user-test-runner/_includes/latest/README.md

 # Optional Requirements

 ## For SpringMultiUserTestClassRunner (multi-user-test-runner-spring module)
- * Spring Framework 3.2.x, 4.0.x, 4.1.x, 4.2.x (versions tested)
+ * Spring Framework 3.2.x, 4.0.x, 4.1.x, 4.2.x (tested)
- * Spring Security 3.2.x (version tested)
+ * Spring Security 3.2.x (tested)

-Library may work with other versions, but it has not been tested other than the versions mentioned.
+The library may work with other versions but has not been tested with versions other than the ones mentioned above.

 # Getting